deepset-ai/haystack/README.rst

 Deployment
 ==========

 Haystack has an extensible document store layer.
-It currently has implementations of Elasticsearch and SQL by the Classes :code:`haystack.database.elasticsearch.ElasticsearchDocumentStore`  and :code:`haystack.database.sql.SQLDocumentStore` respectively.
+There are currently implementations of Elasticsearch and SQL by the Classes :code:`haystack.database.elasticsearch.ElasticsearchDocumentStore`  and :code:`haystack.database.sql.SQLDocumentStore` respectively.

 Elasticsearch Backend
 ---------------------
 Elasticsearch is the recommended backend for deploying on a large scale.
 The documents can optionally be chunked into smaller units (e.g., paragraphs) before indexing to make Reader(model inference) efficient.
-Retrievers can access the Elasticsearch index to find relevant paragraphs where an answer could be.
-The default retriever uses Elasticsearch's native scoring for retrieval and can be extended for custom implementations.
+Retrievers can access an Elasticsearch index to find the relevant paragraphs(or documents) for a query.
+The default retriever uses Elasticsearch's native scoring for retrieval and can be extended with custom implementations.

 Elasticsearch can be installed using Docker.
 Get the Image by running :code:`docker pull elasticsearch:7.5.1`.
 To start the server locally, run :code:`docker run -d -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" elasticsearch:7.5.1`.